magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Audio musiconhold
 -----------------

-| We did not write the description to this field.
+| Import one waiting music to this queue.